-That’s what one of our local dealerships say.
+That’s what one of our local dealerships and trailer repair shop say.
 Why you ask? …. easy assuming I get over this bout of Stage 4 Cancer and all those side effects which seem to be building up, rather than going away.
 If I can get past all that then I feel I will be in the mood for something “nice” and bring a new round of driving pleasure in my remaining years.

 Over the years I’ve had 4 Range Rovers starting with my first one out in Saudi Arabia during Gulf War I and then selling that one when Operation Desert Shield turned into Desert Storm.
 All the costly prestigious all wheel drive vehicles were given to incoming nations who were part of the alliance.
 Immediately the war was over these nations departed and the vehicles were returned to the dealerships from whence they came.
 As no self respecting Saudi would dream of buying a “used” vehicle these were sold off at knockout prices to the gullible Brits who were working for British Aerospace…… and that was me!

 1989 RR No1, the Maroon cheapie, and at this stage I’ve sprayed the wheels silver chrome ….. electrics next!